neondatabase/neon/README.md

 (1 row)
 ```

-4. If you want to run tests afterwards (see below), you have to stop all the running the pageserver, safekeeper and postgres instances
+4. If you want to run tests afterward (see below), you must stop all the running of the pageserver, safekeeper, and postgres instances
    you have just started.
-You can stop them all with one command:
+You can terminate them all with one command:
 ```sh
 > ./target/debug/neon_local stop
 ```